xiangivyli/the_dbt_bootcamp/README.md

 # Snowflake Settings
 ## Features of Snowflake
 - Each worksheet has a context, that consists of Role, Warehouse, Database & Schema
+- Create user with password, then grant ROLE with its privileges to this user

 ## Environment Setup
 ```sql